Supporting children with special educational needs and disabilities.

 Moss Side Nursery is a privately-owned nursery built in 1989.
-The purpose-designed building in the small rural village of Stalmine, Over Wyre, has been run and developed for the past 20 years by the same provider, a qualified teacher with Early Years Professional Status.
-The accommodation comprises a large nursery room, which can be divided to offer two separate areas for the children, plus a spacious sensory room and a smaller room for creativity and technology.
+The purpose-designed building in the small rural village of Stalmine, Over Wyre, has been run and developed for the past 28 years by the same provider, a qualified teacher with Early Years Professional Status.
+The accommodation comprises a large nursery room, which can be divided to offer two separate areas for the children, plus a spacious sensory room for the babies and a smaller room for pre- school children to come together for focus time.
 Kitchen facilities and refurbished bathroom facilities, including accessible toilet are also provided.
 The extensive nursery garden offers a wide range of learning experiences throughout the year.
 A tranquil willow-dome has been created for special storytelling and relaxation, a raised patio area for planting and a winding path for wheeled vehicles.
 Many other opportunities for open-ended play are provided.
-Children are able to access the garden from the sensory room.
-The garden is under constant development, using ideas from children and parents, ideas gathered from staff training days and child observations and much research has been done by the Supervisor as she explored the benefits of outdoor play for her dissertation for her final year of her degree in Early Childhood Studies.
+Children are able to access the garden from the transition area in the sensory room.
+The garden is under constant development, using ideas from children and parents, ideas gathered from staff training days and child observations.

 The nursery is registered to provide full day care facilities for a maximum of 30 children up to 11years.
 The nursery is open for 51 weeks throughout the year, excluding bank holidays, from 08.00 to 18.00 each week day.
 Full and sessional day care are offered as well as a before and after school and optional holiday care facility for school age children.
 Children live in the surrounding rural area.
 Their ethnic origin is predominantly white-British.
 All children’s learning styles are closely monitored by their key person so that any additional needs are identified and catered for.
 We currently have children attending Nursery who are receiving the Free Entitlement for both 2year olds and 3year olds.
 All families are welcome.